Delta Academies Trust

-Delta Academies Trust (formerly Schools Partnership Trust Academies) is a multi-academy trust, operating 46 schools.
+Delta Academies Trust (formerly Schools Partnership Trust Academies) is a multi-academy trust, operating 57 schools.
 As an academy trust, it is an exempt charity regulated by the Department for Education.

-Its current CEO is Paul Tarn.
+Its current CEO is Andy Barnett.

 A critical report from Ofsted in early 2016 prompted reforms at Schools Partnership Trust Academies.
 A new CEO—Paul Tarn, formerly deputy CEO of Outwood Grange Academies Trust (OGAT)—was appointed; he was joined by a Maths and English Director who transferred to Delta shortly after the CEO took up post.
 It went on to rebrand as "Delta Academies Trust" as of October 2016.